For Those Whos Nervous System Never Got The Memo That They’re Safe Now

 • Somatic and nervous system work to help your body learn that it's safe to soften and slow down

-• Parts work/IFS to get curious about the inner critic, the perfectionist, and the part of you that's been working so hard to keep it all together
+• Parts work (IFS) to meet the inner critic, the perfectionist, and the part that's been holding it all together - not to silence them, but to understand them

-• EMDR to process and reprocess the experiences that put your nervous system on high alert in the first place
+• EMDR to reprocess the experiences that put your nervous system on high alert to begin with

 All of this is held within a warm, relational, attachment-focused lens - because healing happens in the context of a safe, consistent relationship.